 19th and Early 20th Century Australian Art

-Benalla Art Gallery has some extraordinary paintings, sculptures, works on paper, decorative arts and furniture reflecting European trends of the late 19th and early 20th century.
+The Benalla Art Gallery art collection spans three centuries of Australian art, from the early 19th century to the present day.
+The collection includes paintings, sculptures, works on paper, decorative arts and furniture reflecting European trends of the late 19th and early 20th century.

-This historical colonial and European influence of traditional styles and subjects in art is evident in a selection of paintings, prints and drawings from the Ledger Bequest with key works by Conrad Martens, S.T.
-Gill, Eugene von Guerard, Louis Buvelot, W.C.
-Piguenit, Edward Roper and Charles Rolando.
+This historical colonial and European influence of traditional styles and subjects in art is evident in a selection of paintings, prints and drawings from the Ledger Bequest with key works by Conrad Martens, Eugene von Guerard, Louis Buvelot and Charles Rolando.
+The collection includes works from the Australian impressionist period by John Russell and E. Phillips Fox, and has a strong representation from the Heidelberg School, including Impression for Golden Summer by Arthur Streeton and works by other notable painters of the time such as Tom Roberts, Walter Withers, Clara Southern and Frederick McCubbin.

 Arthur Streeton, Impression for Golden Summer, 1888, oil on canvas on composition board.
 Gift of Mr L. Ledger, 1980